 A collection of journals can be found in the Group Study Zone, arranged by broad subject area.
 Journals – also known as periodicals or serials – are specialist publications that are published regularly.
 Some are weekly, others less frequent.
 They are an excellent resource for your studies because they contain up-to-date information and reports of current research for your subject.
 They generally contain more recent information than books do, and will be much more focussed on specific areas that are too specialised for books to cover.
 Most journals are available online – through your university, you will have access to thousands of different journal titles, far more than we have space for on our shelves.
 To find out how to access these, see electronic resources.

-We also have DVDs (near the fiction), maps (between the Quiet and Silent Zones - see the map collection guide for more information) and music CDs (on racks in the Quiet Zone) available.
+We also have DVDs (in the Quiet Zone near the book sorter), maps (between the Quiet and Silent Zones - see the map collection guide for more information) and music CDs (on racks in the Quiet Zone) available.